leonmeka/sortql-cli/readme.md

 ?
 Do you want to watch the directory for changes and rerun queries? (y/N) y
 ```

 Once you press enter, <b>sortQL</b> will save your configuration in `~/.sortql`.
 This will allow you to run <b>sortQL</b> without having to specify the path to the queries.sql file and the directory every time you run it.
+To change the configuration, simply run `npx sortql --config`.

 After saving the configuration, <b>sortQL</b> will start running the queries and display the results in the terminal.